nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-2-1 v1-2-0

-Peripheral HIDS keyboard sample cannot be used with nRF Bluetooth® LE Controller The :ref:`peripheral_hids_keyboard` sample cannot be used with the :ref:`nrfxlib:softdevice_controller` because the NFC subsystem does not work with the controller library.
+Peripheral HIDS keyboard sample cannot be used with nRF Bluetooth LE Controller The :ref:`peripheral_hids_keyboard` sample cannot be used with the :ref:`nrfxlib:softdevice_controller` because the NFC subsystem does not work with the controller library.
   The library uses the MPSL Clock driver, which does not provide an API for asynchronous clock operation.
   NFC requires this API to work correctly.